kophy/notes/docs/index.md

 ## About the Site

-This site are my notes when reading papers.
-Since I only write down important or interesting parts (for me),  they may not be good summaries of the papers.
+This site contains my notes when reading papers.
+As I only write down important or interesting parts for me,  they may not be good summaries of the papers.

 ## Fields of Interest

-I‘m mainly interested in data systems and applied machien learning.
+I‘m mainly interested in large-scale data systems and applied machien learning.
-Occasionally, I will also read papers from other fields.
+Occasionally, I also read papers from other fields.

 ---